RDF-STaX/rdf-stax.github.io/docs/nanopubs.md

 The published nanopublications can be later updated or retracted, if needed.

+Your nanopublications will automatically appear on this page after at most a day or two.
+The SPARQL endpoint listed above is updated much faster, usually within a few minutes.

 ### Example nanopublication

 You can see an example nanopublication using this template [here](https://w3id.org/np/RAh9bvQwkL2SDp7iqmH7G6rOrCnWtTMHgHR_St0udrRKo) and in [Nanodash](https://nanodash.petapico.org/explore?188&id=https://w3id.org/np/RAh9bvQwkL2SDp7iqmH7G6rOrCnWtTMHgHR_St0udrRKo).